marcelloc/Unofficial-pfSense-packages/pkg-sshdcond/README.md

-# sshcond Unofficial packages for pfSense software
+# SshdCond Unofficial packages for pfSense software

 As many people knows, Netgate has trimed a lot of packages from official repo since pfSense® 2.3.